Chocolive24/Chocolive24.github.io/src/content/blog/rollback_game_post.md

 This means that when we receive an input from the network, in both cases we have no way of ensuring that this input is the one we need and not another.
 This is why we need a way of differentiating inputs by their frame number, so that we don't miss a single one.
 In my code, I have a class called [FrameInput](https://github.com/Chocolive24/rollback_game/blob/master/game/include/input.h) which has an input and a frame number as attributes.
 I've made sure that this class is serializable by photon events, which makes for a terrifying piece of code that I'll let you take a look at if you feel like it.

 Then, to prevent packet loss, I've decided that I won't send just one input per frame, but all the inputs I'm not sure have been received.
 This way, if a packet is lost, the next packet contains the lost inputs as well as the new ones.
+This technique has the advantage of solving the lost packet problem easily but has the disadvantage of sending a lot of data over the network because a lot of input will be sent multiple times.

 Now, let's take a closer look at how I manage network input.<br>
 As I said above, my RollbackManager is responsible for all player inputs.
 But it also has the frame information needed to track the inputs correctly, as follows: